 - Busy streets with plenty of traffic

 - School playgrounds

 - Streets shut down for large event parades

 - Apartment windows face the building playground or pool

-Apart from external noises, you need to consider internal noise factors that come from within the building or your future neighbors.
-Most of these factors can be solved by a well-built apartment complex.
-Quiet apartments are built to have sufficient insulation from these sounds so keep some of these factors in mind –
+Apart from external noises, you need to consider internal noise factors that come from within the building.
+Most of these internal noise factors can be solved by a well-built apartment complex.
+Well built apartments with sound control in mind, can solve most of these issues.
+Ask the following questions to landlord:

 - How are the ceilings and floors built?
 All things being equal, concrete floors are better for sound control (assuming you have people above you) when compared to wood truss systems.
 Concrete is more expensive to build with so fewer apartments tend to have this.